shir994/HTCondor_scripts/README.md

 How to use:
 ### Step 1
 Set up variables names, used during submission.
 EOS_DIR is your usual `username` EOS folder. `CONDOR_ROOT` is the folder where you want HTCondor to write output, error and log messages. `MAGNET_GEO` is the shield geofile you want to test.
-For example, `baseline_geoflie.root`. `PRODUCTION_FOLDER` is where the whole output will be written on the EOS, i.e. all output will be saved at `EOS_DIR/PRODUCTION_FOLDER`.
+For example, `MAGNET_GEO_FULL_PATH=/eos/experiment/ship/data/magnet_geofiles/magnet_geo_to_test_oliver.root`.
+It must be an absolute path to the file. `PRODUCTION_FOLDER` is where the whole output will be written on the EOS, i.e. all output will be saved at `EOS_DIR/PRODUCTION_FOLDER`.
 ### Step 2
 Set the variables above.
 ### Step 3 (important)